The following guidelines should be followed for optimal use of HTML content in Showpad.

 - Mobile devices can run HTML content offline.
 Google Analytics doesn't support offline tracking by default, for a workaround, please find this link

 - Showpad can be accessed on iOS, Android, browser and Windows (8.1+).
 This means the web app should fit multiple screen sizes, so using a responsive design is a good idea.
 The technologies used should fit these devices.
 On iOS/Android we use the standard web kit (Safari/Chrome).
-Showpad Web supports IE9 (and higher), Chrome, Safari and Firefox.
+Showpad Web supports IE11, Edge, Chrome, Safari and Firefox.
 For specific Windows guidelines, click here.

 Showpad navigation & js functions